-For the past four+ years The Martha’s Vineyard Film Center has been named Best Movie Theater, Festival, or Series on the island!
+For the past five+ years The Martha’s Vineyard Film Center has been named Best Movie Theater, Festival, or Series on the island!
 Take a look at some of our past events (and don’t miss out on our upcoming International Film Festival!)…

 2017 SPECTRUM FILM FESTIVAL

 The Martha’s Vineyard Film Society was proud to host the first annual SPECTRUM Film Festival from April 27th through April 30th, 2017.
 The SPECTRUM Film Festival is the first LGBTQ film festival held on Martha’s Vineyard.

 The 4-day festival featured numerous guest speakers and panel discussions on LGBTQ topics.Rev.
 Bill Clark, Rev. Chip Seadale and Rev. Cathlin Baker lead a conversation about the relationship between religion and the LGBTQ community, following a screening of Justin Kelly’s I AM MICHAEL.

 Participants of a SPECTRUM Youth event were treated to pizza provided by Rocco’s Pizza.

 Co-sponsored by Vineyard Knitworks, the Film Center hosted YARN, a film about the artists redefining the art of knit and crochet on March 8th, 2017.

 The front entrance to the Film Center was decorated with yarn in anticipation of the screening.

 SPECIAL SCREENING: THE PLASTIC OCEAN

 In February of 2017, Students of the Edgartown Grade School were given a special screening of Craig Leeson’s documentary THE PLASTIC OCEAN.